lmsam/puzzle-a-day-solver/README.md

 ## Features

-- **Interactive 6x9 Grid**: Select any Month, Day, and Weekday.
+- **Cozy & Playful Interface**: Inspired by "Animal Crossing", featuring rounded corners, creamy backgrounds, and soothing pastel colors.
-- **Fast Solver**: Uses a backtracking algorithm with "First Empty Cell" optimization to solve even complex dates in milliseconds.
+- **Interactive Inventory**: Instead of a simple slider, you get a "backpack" of pieces.
+Click any piece to toggle its visibility on the board!
-- **Visualization**: Distinct colors for each of the 9 pieces.
+- **Fast Solver**: Uses a backtracking algorithm with optimization to solve in milliseconds.
-- **Progressive Reveal**: Use the hint slider to reveal the solution piece by piece.
+- **Pure Frontend**: Works offline or on static hosting without a backend.
-- **Rich Aesthetics**: Modern, dark-themed UI with glassmorphism effects.
+- **Responsive**: Adapts to different screen sizes.

 ## Tech Stack